Wheels and Props

 The Avro Vulcan.. a Cold War Hero

 As previously mentioned - the Avro Vulcan was the test bed for what I consider to be the most beautiful aircraft of all time...
 Concorde.
 But there are similarities in design.
-Both are delta winged, have a similar sillhouette and both have four Rolls Royce Olympus engines.
+Both are delta winged, have a similar silhouette and both have four Rolls Royce Olympus engines.
 However, their rolls are completely different.
 Whilst the Vulcan was a military aircraft Concorde was designed from the outset to carry 120 first class passengers across the Atlantic at a previously undreamt of speed.
 Concorde was to regularly achieve this in less than three and a half hours but currently holds the record for the transatlantic crossing from Heathrow to JFK New York at two hours fifty three minutes.
 On its last USA flight when it was being delivered from New York to the Museum of Flight in Seattle it set another record for this route at three hours fifty five minutes.
 It was not the first supersonic airliner.
 That distinction goes to the highly unreliable Tupelov TU 144 which took to the skies two months before Concorde in January 1969.
-The two aircraft look virtually identical in design but that is where the similarities end.
+The two aircraft look virtually identical in design (except for the small forward wings or canards on the Tupelov) but that is where the similarities end.
 There was a third aircraft of this type in development... the Boeing 2707, but the project was cancelled before either of the two prototypes under construction were completed.
 Concorde entered service in 1976 and was capable of flying retired in 2003 due to the high maintenance costs.
 Of the twenty examples built many are on display in museums world-wide.
 It was well ahead of its time and even though there have been plans to return this beautiful aircraft to service I doubt if this will ever happen and there are currently no examples flying.

 The most beautiful aircraft of all time...
 Concorde